-Each patient’s rehabilitation, psychotherapies and activities are structured to provide an environment for repetition and reinforcement of new skills.
-Gradually, our staff reduces the amount of structure so the patient can practice handling his behaviors in more realistic situations.
+Each patient’s rehabilitation, psychotherapies and activities provide an environment for repetition and reinforcement of new skills.
+Gradually, our staff reduces the amount of structure so the patient can practice handling their behaviors in more realistic situations.

 Depending on their cognitive abilities, patients learn how to focus on tasks for specific time periods.
 They work on problem-solving, safety issues and sound decision-making.
-Patients also learn ways to self-manage explosive outbursts that may accompany brain injuries.
-Cumberland professionals use a “level” system to encourage acceptable behaviors.
-When a patient earns privileges, the patient receives an immediate reward for appropriate behaviors.
-If agitated behaviors are caused by damage to a specific portion of the brain rather than an emotional response to the patient’s deficits, then staff focuses on compensatory strategies for improved behavior control.
+They also learn ways to self-manage outbursts that may accompany brain injuries.